-You Must Know This Before You Join a Dance Studio!
+6 Things You Must Know Before You Join a Dance Studio!

 How important is finding a great dance studio?
 How much of a difference does it make?
 What should you pay attention to when you join a dance class?
 Many people who are interested in joining dance classes have doubts about which dance studio to go to.

-In this article, I’m listing the most important things to consider when you choose the dance studio.
+In this article, you will find which are the most important things to consider when you choose the dance studio.

 As a professional dancer, you choose a partner based on height, body structure, personality etc. and you work as a couple.
 You will make exercises by switching partners but 90% of the time you’ll work with your partner.
 During private dance classes, you will learn choreography.
 You work on that with your teacher, it’s an ongoing process and the choreography is made to highlight the qualities of that pair.